NASA-AMMOS/aerie-simple-model-data/docs/ModelBehaviorDescription.md

 # Data Model Behavior Description

 ## Bucket Rate Limits
+The representation of data volumes is captured by a `Bucket` class.
+This class is meant to be a generic container of amounts, not necessarily specific to data.
+It is structured such that a parent bucket could have child buckets which are prioritized.
+If the parent maximum volume is reached, and the child buckets are still receiving data, the highest priority bucket would continue to receive data, and data will be simultaneously deleted from the lowest priority bucket to give room for the higher priority data.

 Buckets are limited to a maximum volume.
 If this volume is reached, higher priority buckets will continue to receive data at the specified rate while lower priority buckets will lose data volume to compensate.